 Fact Sheets are available in the Inventory.
 By default, only Fact Sheet with "Active" status will be listed here.
-Those deleted will be saved under an "Archived" status on the trash bin.
+Archived ones can be accessed via the "Archived" status in the trash bin.

 All categories of architectural objects (Application, Business Capability, Project, etc.) are stored in individual Fact Sheet that represents available information.
 Each architectural object possess its own Fact Sheet template.
 For example the Fact Sheet for Data Objects has a Data Management section, while a Fact Sheet for a Project Setup has a Project Environment and Project Setup section.